pokealarm/pokealarm/docs/configuration/events/raid-events.rst

 team_leader                The leader of the team currently in control of the gym. sponsor_id                 The sponsor if of the gym.
-0 if not sponsored. sponsored                  True if sponsored, False if not.
+0 if not sponsored. sponsored                  True if sponsored, False if not. max_perfect_cp             Final CP after maxed out a perfect IV monster. stardust_cost              Stardust cost to power up the monster to its max level. candy_cost                 Candy cost to power up the monster to its max level.
 ========================== ============================================================

 .. note::